maxbiostat/Student_projects/README.md

 ---

+### Coding projects

+If you like programming and would like to flex your coding muscles in Scientific Computing problems, take a look at the projects in [**Programming Projects**](https://github.com/maxbiostat/Student_projects/tree/main/ProgrammingProjects) and see if anything whets your appetite.

+---
 ### Master's degree

 A few projects suitable for a MSc Dissertation (in Applied Mathematics) are listed [**here**](https://github.com/maxbiostat/Student_projects/blob/main/MSc/README.md).
 Feel free to contact me about them, but know that it is probably best to complete coursework before you start the dissertation.